Zaki9/cartoon-App/README.md

 # cartoon-App
-#Run 'npm install' or Run 'yarn install', in the root folder. #Then Run the following command depending on the platform. npx react-native run-android or npx react-native run-ios
+#Run 'npm install' or Run 'yarn install', in the root folder. #Then Run the following command depending on the platform.
+yarn android or yarn ios

 #Make sure you have emulator or physical device connected.